2020 Tarlac shooting: Aftermath

-On January 10, 2021, Nuezca pleaded "not guilty" to his charges.
+On January 10, 2021, Nuezca pleaded not guilty to his charges.
 The PNP dismissed Nuezca from his duty the following day.

-On August 26, 2021, Nuezca was found guilty by the Paniqui, Tarlac Regional Trial Court, sentencing him reclusión perpetua for each count of murder and owing the victims' family a ₱952,560 fine.
+On August 26, 2021, Nuezca was found guilty by the Paniqui Regional Trial Court.
+He was sentenced to reclusión perpetua for each count of murder and owing the victims' family a ₱952,560 fine.

-On November 30, 2021, Nuezca died while in captivity at the New Bilibid Prison in Muntinlupa, Metro Manila, after he collapsed while walking outside his dormitory building.
-His death was confirmed by the Bureau of Corrections the following day.
-He was 47 years old at the time of his death.
-The cause of death was found to be a heart attack.
+On November 30, 2021, Nuezca died while in captivity at the New Bilibid Prison in Muntinlupa, Metro Manila, at the age of 47 after he collapsed while walking outside his dormitory building.
+His death, the cause of which was found to be a heart attack, was confirmed by the Bureau of Corrections the following day.
+Nuezca was later buried in Urdaneta City Memorial Park on December 5, 2021.

 In popular culture

 The case was featured on GMA Network's investigative docudrama program Imbestigador in an episode entitled "Gregorio Double Murder Case".
 Jonel Nuezca was portrayed by Carlos Agassi, while Sonia and Anton Gregorio were portrayed by Mel Kimura and Martin del Rosario, respectively.

 On December 22, 2020, Filipino folk-pop band Ben&Ben wrote the song "Kapangyarihan" (power), which was posted on Facebook, and issued a statement on the killing on Twitter.
 The song would eventually become part of their second album, Pebble House, Vol. 1: Kuwaderno, with additional lyrics by Filipino boy band SB19, released in August 2021, the same time Nuezca was found guilty.